ionathanch/ionathanch.github.io/_posts/2021-08-04-sized-types.md

 First of all, what should the size that goes in the hole `?` be?
 The function argument of `L` potentially returns a different size for each result, rather than a fixed, common size for all of them.
-Second of all, the body of the function suggests that it would be possible to "leak" the size out of an existential, if we want it to be well-typed.
+Second of all, for the let expression to be well-typed, we need to be able to project only the size out of `n`, which means that sizes might now involve arbitrary terms beyond the size algebra.

 ```
 (natToOrd: ∀α.
 Nat [α] → Ord [α])(n: ∃α.
 Nat [α]) ⊢ n : ∃α.
 Nat [α]